OData/odata.net/v7/_posts/odata features/2015-09-29-06-10-override-primitive-serialization-deserialization.md

 Please refer [here](http://odata.github.io/odata.net/v7/#01-04-di-support) about DI details.

-Then DateTimeOffset can be serialized to "Thu, 12 Apr 2012 18:43:10 GMT", and payload like "Thu, 12 Apr 2012 18:43:10 GMT" can be deserialized to DateTimeOffset.
+Then DateTimeOffset can be serialized to "Thu, 12 Apr 2012 18:43:10 GMT", and payload like "Thu, 12 Apr 2012 18:43:10 GMT" can be deserialized back to DateTimeOffset.